- class captum.attr.LRP(model)¶

 Layer-wise relevance propagation is based on a backward propagation mechanism applied sequentially to all layers of the model.
 Here, the model output score represents the initial relevance which is decomposed into values for each neuron of the underlying layers.
 The decomposition is defined by rules that are chosen for each layer, involving its weights and activations.
 Details on the model can be found in the original paper [https://doi.org/10.1371/journal.pone.0130140].
 The implementation is inspired by the tutorial of the same group [https://doi.org/10.1016/j.dsp.2017.10.011] and the publication by Ancona et al. [https://openreview.net/forum?id=Sy21R9JAW].

-model (module) – The forward function of the model or any modification of it.
+model (Module) – The forward function of the model or any modification of it.
 Custom rules for a given layer need to be defined as attribute module.rule and need to be of type PropagationRule.
 If no rule is specified for a layer, a pre-defined default rule for the module type is used.
+Model cannot contain any in-place nonlinear submodules; these are not supported by the register_full_backward_hook PyTorch API starting from PyTorch v1.9.

 - attribute(inputs: TensorOrTupleOfTensorsGeneric, target: TargetType = None, additional_forward_args: Any = None, return_convergence_delta: Literal[False] = False, verbose: bool = False) TensorOrTupleOfTensorsGeneric ¶